A Case for Natural Gas Back-up; Addressing the Life Safety Building Codes

-Reliable emergency systems require stringency in testing and excellent record keeping.
+Reliable emergency genset systems require stringency in testing and excellent record keeping.
 This includes the generator itself as well as the electrical transfer switching.
 In fact, the 2016 standard update added a requirement whereby the generator initiates using a different automatic transfer switch (ATS) each month.
 This procedure is intended to ensure that each transfer switch is working properly.

 Fuel reliability is a paramount to overall emergency backup power system reliability.
 While many facilities already have and will continue to specify a diesel-powered genset, a number of issues associated with diesel fuel should be considered:

-Facility managers must be exacting and committed to maintaining their generators’ diesel fuel supply.
+Facility managers must be precise and committed to maintaining their generators’ diesel fuel supply.
 Generally, diesel fuel has a shelf life of less than one year, which makes an annual fuel maintenance procedure like diesel fuel polishing a burdensome necessity.

 While diesel has been a de facto fuel of choice for emergency backup and standby generators, it’s no longer the only option.
 Today, consulting and specifying engineers, building owners, and facility managers have a natural gas fuel choice that works within the NFPA 110 standard.
 (Bi-fuel generators are also an option when they fit the application).
 Generac Industrial Power can help you choose a unit that meets these standards and more.

 « Back to Natural Gas Resources page